 For example, graduate recruitment campaign: Increase the number of quality candidate applications from 200 to 300 YOY.

 Measurement means and process

-As part of the scope, we will usually be involved in setting up measurement means and process.
+As part of the scope, we can set up measurement means and process.
 This can include:

-We also offer coaching to work with your team monitoring performance ongoing, and counsel where we review performance at specific intervals, such as quarterly, and offer our recommendations for action.
+We also offer brand coaching to work with your team monitoring performance for a period of time, and brand counsel where we review performance at specific intervals, such as quarterly, and offer our recommendations for action.

 How to brief objectives